lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Data & tools

-Well log and core data came from NPD/DISKOS for 4 wells: 6407/1-4, 6407/4-1, and 6407/2-1 in the Halten Terrace, and 6610/3-1 in the Vestfjorden Basin.
+•	Well log and core data for 4 wells: 6407/1-4, 6407/4-1, 6407/2-1 in the Halten Terrace, and 6610/3-1 in the Vestfjorden Basin, were obtained from NPD/DISKOS.
-Petrophysical interpretation — shale volume, porosity, water saturation, permeability was done in Interactive Petrophysics (IP).
+•	Petrophysical interpretation (shale volume, porosity, water saturation, and permeability) was performed in Interactive Petrophysics (IP).
-The 3D geological grid (2,250,000 cells) was built from scratch in Python (NumPy, GSTools, Matplotlib).
+•	The 3D geological grid (2,250,000 cells) was built from scratch in Python (NumPy, GSTools, Matplotlib).
-Dynamic simulation ran in OPM Flow, the open-source reservoir simulator Equinor itself co-develops, with results visualized in ResInsight.
+•	Dynamic simulation was run in OPM Flow, the open-source reservoir simulator co-developed by Equinor, and the results were visualized in ResInsight.
-PVT and relative permeability data are from Equinor's Open Database License dataset.
+•	PVT and relative permeability data are from Equinor's Open Database License dataset.

-A note on data: well-completion reports and raw LAS files came through DISKOS with confidentiality terms attached and aren't redistributed here.
+**A note on data**: well-completion reports and raw LAS files were downloaded from DISKOS under confidentiality terms and aren't redistributed here.
 Core photos are public-domain NPD material (NPD, 2024a) and are used below with that attribution.
-Everything else in this repository — code, simulation decks, derived figures — is either originally authored or carries an explicit open license.
+Everything else in this repository (code, simulation decks, and derived figures) is either original or carries an explicit open license.

 ## Tying core to log: defining the channel and lobe architecture